McMillan LLP

 McMillan LLP is a Canadian business law firm serving public, private and not-for-profit clients across various industries in North America and around the world.
-McMillan LLP is the only national Canadian law firm with an office in Hong Kong, in addition to its offices across Canada in Vancouver, Calgary, Toronto, Ottawa and Montréal.
-The firm has industry groups in different sectors such as technology, energy, oil and gas, mining, construction and infrastructure, automotive, and transportation.
+With offices in Canada's major centres – Vancouver, Calgary, Toronto, Ottawa and Montréal.
+McMillan provides exceptional industry insights in transportation, technology, infrastructure and construction, and natural resources and energy.
+Whether it's a cross-border transaction, a complicated private equity deal, complex real estate financing, or a bet-the-company lawsuit or regulatory dispute, McMillan has the expertise leaders need to grow and succeed in the Canadian market or internationally.

-Founding Firms and Mergers
+Founding Firms

 The firm was founded by Newton Rowell in 1903.
 At this time, it consisted of three lawyers and was called Rowell, Reid and Wood.
-By 1910, the firm more than doubled to seven lawyers, a size it kept until the mid-twenties.
+By 1910, the firm had more than doubled in size to seven lawyers, which it maintained until the mid-twenties.
 Gordon McMillan joined the firm in 1921 and practiced for over half of a century, bringing notable clients such as Monarch and BorgWarner.

 In 1926, Rhodes Scholar Roland Michener and Osgoode Hall graduate Daniel Lang formed Lang Michener, another firm that would later merge with McMillan LLP.
 That same year, partners James Lyle Lawrence and Alistair Shaw formed Lawrence & Shaw in Vancouver, British Columbia.

 Rowell accepted the appointment as Chief Justice of Ontario in 1936.
 After his departure, McMillan worked with junior partner Bill Binch to build and expand the firm.
 By 1945, it was called McMillan, Binch, Wilkinson and Berry.

 Throughout the 1940s and 1950s, Binch would drive from Toronto throughout the mid-west and Chicago to solicit work from mid-sized U.S. companies looking to expand into Canada.
-His pioneering work opened a north-south corridor between McMillan Binch and American businesses that, at the time, belied the trend in many Canadian firms to patch together national networks running east-west.
+His pioneering work opened a north–south corridor between McMillan Binch and American businesses that, at the time, belied the trend in many Canadian firms to patch together national networks running east–west.

+Mergers

 In 1989, Lang Michener merged with Lawrence & Shaw, becoming Lang Michener Lawrence & Shaw.
 The Right Honourable Jean Chrétien practiced with Lang Michener from 1986 to 1990, and Michel Bastarache was appointed a Justice of the Supreme Court of Canada in 1997.